guitarpawat/fileio/README.md

 # File input and output
-Testing copying file copying speed by using Java.
+Testing copying file copying speed by using Java by using HP Envy13.

 ## Tests
 Test by copying Big-Alice-in-Wonderland.txt sized 2,101,560 bytes.